martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_NEEDED` frame has not been received.
-Receipt of a `USE_CERTIFICATE` frame in these circmustances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
+Receipt of a `USE_CERTIFICATE` frame in these circumstances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
 Each `USE_CERTIFICATE` frame should reference a preceding `CERTIFICATE` frame.
 Receipt of a `USE_CERTIFICATE` frame before the necessary frames have been received on stream zero MUST also result in a stream